Telosma cordata: Uses

-The top, fruit and flowers can all be consumed as vegetables.
+The top, fruit and flowers can all be consumed as vegetables in Southeast Asian cuisines.
 The top is believed to be the most nutritious part.
 The flower is used in desserts and for ornamental purposes in bouquets and wreaths.
 The plant's vines are tough and can be used as ropes.
 The wood can be used for construction in some cases.
 The plant has also been used for traditional medicinal purposes, as an antipyretic, an antidote for poison, a tranquilizer, and for the relief of backbone pain.
+Telosma cordata flower contains antioxidants, including phenolic acids, flavonoids, and anthocyanins; using citric acid during blanching preserved more phenolics and antioxidant activity than water alone.
+The fower extracts have significant potential to promote neuronal survival and possess notable anti-acetylcholinesterase, neurotrophic, and antioxidant properties.